madswillem/recipeApp_Backend_Go/README.md

 /deselect/:id -to deselect a Recipe \
 /colormode    -to get/set the colormode(darkmode|lightmode) \
-/filter       -to filter for recipes and cookingtime
+/filter       -to filter for recipes and cookingtime /recomendet   -to get recomendet recipes \

 # Next Update
-/recomendet   -to get recomendet recipes \
+/recomendet/ai   -to get recipes recomendet by AI \